Purpose of the Level 1 Judge Test

-The purpose of the Level 1 exam is to assess a candidate’s basic rules knowledge and understanding of the policies and procedures related to Regular REL events.
-A candidate demonstrates this by scoring 70% or higher on their Level 1 exam.
+The purpose of the Level 1 Judge test is to assess a candidate’s basic rules knowledge and understanding of the policies and procedures related to Regular REL events.
+A candidate demonstrates this by scoring 70% or higher on the Level 1 test.

 Since Regular REL events represent the bulk of all sanctioned events, it is important to ensure that certain sanctioning requirements are met and that related procedures are followed.
 Candidates should know the rules well enough to help a new player get started with the game, be capable of explaining general game rules, and understand the interaction of basic concepts and game mechanics.
 This helps guarantee that candidates can provide players with a basic level of customer service that has come to be expected from certified judges, as judges foster a positive environment for the community.
 Candidates are interviewed by their certifying judge to ensure that the candidate understands the important role they serve in the community and can otherwise act as an envoy to the community.

-After passing the Level 1 exam, the certifying judge enters a review of the candidate into JudgeApps.
+After passing the Level 1 test, the certifying judge enters a review of the candidate into JudgeApps.
 The candidate is promoted to Level 1 upon submission of that review.

 Materials to study

-Based on the defined purpose of the Level 1 exam, candidates should study the following documents to understand the bulk of material covered by the exam:
+Based on the defined purpose of the Level 1 test, candidates should study the following documents to understand the bulk of material covered by the test: